Band in China: Chinese ban

 In response to the episode's criticism of the Chinese government, South Park was entirely banned in China, including on its streaming services and social media platforms.

-In October 2019, insiders told Bloomberg that Apple, which has a significant portion of its users and manufacturers in China, was reportedly unlikely to bid for the streaming rights of the series due to the China ban.
+In October 2019, insiders told Bloomberg News that Apple Inc., which has a significant portion of its users and manufacturers in China, was reportedly unlikely to bid for the streaming rights of the series due to the China ban.

 In response to the criticisms and the subsequent ban of their show in China, South Park creators Matt Stone and Trey Parker issued a mock apology, stating, "Like the NBA, we welcome Chinese censors into our homes and into our hearts.
 We too love money more than freedom and democracy.
 Xi doesn't look just like Winnie the Pooh at all.
 Tune into our 300th episode this Wednesday at 10!
 Long live the Great Communist Party of China!
-May this autumn’s sorghum harvest be bountiful!
+May this autumn's sorghum harvest be bountiful!
 We good now China?"
 This was a reference to a then-ongoing controversy surrounding the National Basketball Association (NBA) and Daryl Morey's comments regarding the 2019–20 Hong Kong protests.
 On the night of October 8, 2019, the episode was screened on a busy street in Hong Kong's Sham Shui Po District as a form of protest.